DavidPhillipOster/ThumbHost3mf/README.md

 * The original 1.0 version only handle gcode files, and only png and jpg thumbnails.

-* the 1.2 version handles those and also bgcode files, and qoi thumbnails.
+* Version 1.2  handles those and also bgcode files, and qoi thumbnails.

+* Version 1.3 sets the mimimum compatible version of macOS to OS X 10.13, High Sierra from 2017, but still works through macOS Sonoma, 14.2.1, 2023.

 ## License